CMS has confirmed that Oct. 1, 2015 is the new implementation date for ICD-10-CM.

 Additional ICD-10-CM Topics:

-Physician practices have just under a year to prepare for the biggest change to coding in 30 years: the implementation of the ICD-10-CM code set, which takes effect Oct.
-1, 2014.
-With the change, the health care system moves from ICD-9’s 14,500-code set to nearly 70,000 codes.
+Physician practices have an extra year to prepare for the biggest change to coding in 30 years: the implementation of the ICD-10-CM code set.
+ICD-10 now takes effect Oct.
+1, 2015.
+Congress passed a one-year delay on implementation as part of H.R.
+4302, which delayed a 24 percent Medicare pay cut until 2015.
+With ICD-10, the health care system moves from ICD-9’s 14,500-code set to nearly 70,000 codes.
 Most individual codes are also longer: ICD-10 codes are three to seven characters, vs. ICD-9’s three to five.

 To help your practice switch to ICD-10 successfully, the Academy and the American Academy of Ophthalmic Executives (AAOE) have developed a number of resources to guide you through the transition, including a new ophthalmology-specific ICD-10 book and several courses.
 The Academy will also provide emails, reminders and other announcements and resources throughout the year to walk you through the transition.

-To avoid severe cash-flow interruption, your practice must move quickly.
-Failure to convert to ICD-10 by Oct.
-1 could jeopardize almost all of your practice's payments, as commercial and federal payers will deny all ICD-9 claims.
+Failure to convert to ICD-10 could jeopardize almost all of your practice's payments, as commercial and federal payers will deny all ICD-9 claims.

 AAOE has everything you and your practice need to successfully transition to ICD-10.